tanmayyenpure/Jarvis/README.md

 * Hands-free task execution
 * Intelligent user assistance

-The goal is to create a personal AI assistant capable of understanding, reasoning, and assisting users in real-world scenarios.
+The goal is to create a personal assistant capable of understanding, reasoning, and assisting users in real-world scenarios.

 ---